 One-Way Crossing.
 A lender that originated a new mortgage loan in the pool may have made an existing earlier loan to the borrower or a borrower affiliate that is secured by a different property.
 In some cases, the lender may wish to cross-default the new mortgage loan with the existing earlier loan, but neither the mortgage loan documents for the existing earlier loan nor the disclosure documents for the MBS backed by the existing earlier loan provide for a possible future cross-default with a new mortgage loan.
-Under these circumstances, we may permit the mortgage loan documents for the new mortgage loan to provide that a default under the existing earlier loan would be an event of default under the new mortgage loan; however, we will not permit the mortgage loan documents for the existing earlier loan to be modified to provide that an event of default under the new mortgage loan would be an event of default under the existing earlier loan.
+Under these circumstances, we may permit the mortgage loan documents for the new mortgage loan to provide that a default under the existing earlier loan would be an event of default under the new mortgage loan; however, we will not permit the mortgage loan documents for the existing earlier loan to be modified to provide that an event of default under the new mortgage loan.